 - Mac OS X does not support the inode64 mount option.
-For more information, see Appendix C, "Mount Options Support" on page 257. - Mac OS X is unable to memory map a file larger than 2 GB. - XVM volume names are limited to 31 characters and subvolumes are limited to 26 characters.
-For more information about XVM, see XVM Volume Manager Administrator's Guide.

-• Mac OS X does not support the CXFS mount scripts.
+For more information, see Appendix C, "Mount Options Support" on page 259. - Mac OS X is unable to safely memory-map a file on a filesystem whose block size is greater than 4 KB.
+This is a due to a bug in the Darwin kernel that may be fixed by Apple in a future OS update. - Mac OS X is unable to memory-map a file larger than 2 GB. - XVM volume names are limited to 31 characters and subvolumes are limited to 26 characters.
+For more information about XVM, see XVM Volume Manager Administrator's Guide. - Mac OS X does not support the CXFS mount scripts.

-See also Appendix B, "Filesystem and Logical Unit Specifications" on page 255.
+See also Appendix B, "Filesystem and Logical Unit Specifications" on page 257.